BlinkID/blinkid-in-browser/examples/getting-started/README.md

 Line by line:
 - we defined a constant called `LICENSE` (we'll tackle this in the next section)
 - imported all the exported members from the `@microblink/blinkid-in-browser-sdk` package, and assigned them to the `BlinkIDSDK` object
-- checked if the current browser is supported by the BlinkID SDK (you can see the list of supported browsers in their [documentation](https://github.com/BlinkID/blinkid-in-browser?tab=readme-ov-file#-supported-browsers))
+- checked if the current browser is supported by the BlinkID SDK (you can see the list of supported browsers in our [documentation](https://github.com/BlinkID/blinkid-in-browser?tab=readme-ov-file#-supported-browsers))

 ```javascript
 const loadSettings = new BlinkIDSDK.WasmSDKLoadSettings(LICENSE);